thibautbenjamin/catt/README.md

 The simplest setting is `verbosity`, which can be set to a number from `0` to `5`.
 Boolean settings are set using the values `t` for true and `f` for false.

 ### Implicit arguments
-Some arguments to be specified for each operation can always be inferred, and by default these are left implicit.
-Specifically, all arguments that already appear in the type of another argument, are by default implicit.
+For each operation, some of its arguments can always be inferred, so by default they are left implicit.
+Specifically, all arguments that already appear in the type of another argument are by default implicit.
 This can be turned off at any point with the following instruction:
 ```
 set explicit_substitutions = t
 ```